Treating An Adderall Addiction

-The length of time spent in Adderall rehab varies between every user.
+The length of time spent in Adderall rehab varies between every user and treatment provider.

+The level of treatment is generally based on the level of need.
 Those with severe addictions generally have longer stays in rehab.
-Inpatient rehab can run anywhere from 28 to 90 days.
+Inpatient rehab can last anywhere from 28 to 90 days.

 In 2013, writer and former Adderall addict Ruthie Friedlander described her experience tapering off the drug.
 Ultimately, it was a difficult process for her, but she overcame her addiction with treatment.

 One-on-one counseling is a big focus in most inpatient treatment programs.
-These counseling sessions provide the individual attention a recovering Adderall addict needs to address the specific issues influencing their addiction.
+These counseling sessions provide the individual attention a person recovering from Adderall addiction needs to address the specific issues influencing their addiction.

-Sometimes prolonged Adderall abuse can trigger or worsen mental disorders like depression and anxiety.
+Sometimes prolonged Adderall abuse can trigger or worsen mental health disorders like depression and anxiety.
 In other cases, some people start abusing Adderall to cope with an existing problem such as an eating disorder or intense self-doubt.
-For the best chances of recovery, good inpatient rehabs treat mental conditions alongside the addiction.
-Psychiatrists on staff can also prescribe medications for underlying mental disorders.
+For the best chances of recovery, effective inpatient rehabs treat mental health conditions alongside the addiction, as well as providing nutritional and wellness guidelines.
+When deemed necessary, psychiatrists on staff can evaluate and prescribe medications for underlying mental health disorders.